The Palamidi Fortress in Nafplio – Tips, photos & info

 What’s the name of the little water castle?

 When strolling around Palamidi, you will often see a small water castle in the open sea.
 That’s also a Venetian castle, and its name is Bourtzi.
 It lies in the middle of Nafplio’s harbor.
-It had several different uses in the past, among the most known ones being the residence of the guillotine keeper.
+It had several different uses in the past, among the most well-known ones being the residence of the guillotine keeper.

 What is Acronauplia?

-Opening Times and Tickets for visiting Palamidi Fortress
+Opening Times and Tickets for Visiting Palamidi Fortress

 The opening times are: